-- 21(1) Subject to subsection (2), a refund of a student's tuition must be paid - (a) to the student, or - (b) in the case of a student who has an outstanding student loan in respect of the vocational training for which the refund is being provided, to the lender that made the student loan.

-- (2) If a licensee receives payment of a student's tuition from a government, agency, or person other than the student, any refund of the student's tuition must be paid to the government, agency, or other person. - (3) If a licensee is required to refund a registration fee or tuition, the refund must be paid not later than the earlier of the following: - (a) 30 days from the day the student contract is terminated; - (b) the time period specified in an order of the Director.
+- 21(1) Subject to subsection (2), a refund of a student's tuition fees or incidental fees must be paid - (a) to the student, or - (b) in the case of a student who has an outstanding student loan in respect of the vocational training for which the refund is being provided, to the lender that made the student loan. - (2) If a licensee received payment of a student's tuition fees from a government, agency or person other than the student, any refund of those tuition fees must be paid to the government, agency or other person. - (2.1) A refund under section 16(2)(a) must be paid to the third party referred to in section 14(2.1) to the extent that that party paid the tuition fees. - (3) If a licensee is required to refund any tuition fee or incidental fee, the refund must be paid not later than the earlier of the following: - (a) 30 days from the day the student contract is terminated; - (b) the time period specified in an order of the Director. - (4) Where a licensee is required by or under the Act or this Regulation to refund any tuition fee, the Director may in writing order a refund by the licensee of any incidental fee within the time specified in the order.